DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

 ## How we classified problem themes

 In 2024, the Get ready to teach squad ran a survey that received 3,814 responses from recently qualified teachers.
 A sample of these responses was manually reviewed and grouped by key problem areas.
-In 2025, the Teacher Success User Researcher built on this work by analysing all the free-text responses from the same survey.
+In 2025, the Teacher Success user researcher built on this work by analysing all the free-text responses from the same survey.
 The findings were consistent across both analyses, revealing three main problem themes:

 - unclear information and expectations at the start and throughout training